Maheenms/-sqlalchemy-challenge/README.md

 In this section, we need to use Python and SQLAlchemy to perform basic climate analysis and data exploration of the climate database given.

-* We need to use the provided [starter notebook](climate_starter.ipynb) and [hawaii.sqlite](Resources/hawaii.sqlite) files to complete our climate analysis and data exploration.
+* We need to use [hawaii.sqlite](Resources/hawaii.sqlite) files to complete our climate analysis and data exploration.

 * We would use SQLAlchemy’s `create_engine` to connect to our SQLite database.